Fronius International: Charging

-Perfect Welding
+Welding

-The business unit Perfect Welding provides products and complete systems - both manual and automated - as well as services in welding technology.
+The business area provides products and complete systems - both manual and automated as well as services in welding technology.
 Around 1950, Fronius launched its first welding transformer with magnet-yoke-control, which allowed the welding current to be continuously adjusted.
-Fifty years later the company launched the CMT (Cold Metal Transfer) process, which permits the thermal joining of steel to aluminium.
+In 2005 the company launched the CMT (cold metal transfer) process, which permits the thermal joining of steel to aluminium.
 The introduction of the DeltaSpot welding system (resistance spot welding system) finally facilitated the mass production of aluminium car bodies.

 Solar Energy

-The business unit Solar Energy has been involved in photovoltaics since 1992 and develops and produces high-performance inverters for grid connected photovoltaic systems from 1 kW upwards.
+Fronius has been involved in photovoltaics since 1992 and develops and produces high-performance inverters for grid connected photovoltaic systems from 1 kW upwards.
 The product range is complemented by components for system monitoring, data visualisation and analysis - all available as standalone product add-ons.